Healthy Homes Assessment Pipitea

 Pipitea Moisture Ingress & Drainage

-Protecting your rental property from the effects of moisture isn’t just a matter of the inside of the building It’s about having to make sure there is somewhere for surface, rain and underground water to flow and to prevent it from getting inside.
-When it is about damp and water, it’s frequently not apparent that it could be a huge problem that can cause damages to your investment and affecting the tenant’s health.
+Making sure your rental property is protected from moisture isn’t just about the inside of the building; you have to ensure there is somewhere for rain, surface or ground water, and stop it from coming inside.
+When it is damp and moisture, it is usually not apparent that it could become a major issue that can cause the property to suffer and affecting your tenant’s well-being.

-Rental properties should have effective drainage to get rid of the stormwater and surface waters, and groundwater, with an appropriate outfall or runoff.
-Making sure that water is able to go and that it doesn’t get sucked into buildings is an essential part of maintaining your property’s dry.
+Properties that are rented must have effective drainage for the removal of floodwaters, surface water and groundwater, with an appropriate runoff or outfall.
+Making sure the water has a place to go, and it doesn’t sit beneath buildings is an essential part of keeping your property dry.

-Alongside a drainage system to prevent water ingress, if the rental has an enclosed gap between your flooring and ground, a ground water barrier should be put in place if it’s reasonably practicable to do so.
+Alongside an irrigation system to stop water ingress, if the rental has an enclosed gap between your flooring and ground, a ground water barrier must be installed if it is reasonably practicable to install it.

-An underground moisture barrier usually made of polythene and is laid on top of the ground to prevent any moisture from the ground from accumulating into the structure.
-It also helps prevent any damage to your underfloor insulation.
+The ground-moisture barrier typically a polythene sheet laid over the ground to stop any moisture present in the ground from rising into the building.
+It also helps in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection